top of page

 8. Knowing When to Stop

 Newborn photography is a beautiful way to capture those fleeting first moments, but safety should always be the top priority.
-With no industry regulations in place, parents must take the initiative to research and select a photographer with a proven commitment to safety.
-At Gillard Studios, we are dedicated to providing a safe, warm, and caring environment for your baby while creating stunning portraits you will cherish forever.
-If you have any questions about newborn safety or what to expect during your session, feel free to get in touch!
+With no industry regulations in place, parents must take the initiative to research and select a photographer committed to safety.
+At Gillard Studios, we are dedicated to providing a safe, warm, and caring environment while creating stunning portraits you will cherish forever.

 Looking for a Newborn Photographer in South Wales?